mwiater/agon/README.md

 *   `config.example.MCPMode.json`: An example of how to set up MCP mode.
 *   `config.example.ModelParameters.json`: An example of how to set up model parameters.
 *   `config.example.PipelineMode.json`: An example of how to set up Pipeline mode.
+*   `config.example.LlamaCpp.json`: An example of how to set up llama.cpp router mode.

 ## Operating Modes